rbontekoe/BAWJ/docs/src/index.md

 ## Preface

 In July 2018, I read an article about a new programming language that was rapidly gaining in popularity, [Julia](https://julialang.org/).
 It appealed to me how you could define a function.
-Almost exactly as I learned it during my bachelor study Electronics: f(x) = 2x² + 3x + 1, in Julia written as 2x^2 + 3x + 1.
+Almost exactly as I learned it during my bachelor study electronics: `f(x) = 2x² + 3x + 1`, in Julia written as `f(x) = 2x^2 + 3x + 1`.
 Then I set up a project to learn how to implement the observer pattern.
 It was easy, but I left it out because I was working on Scala at that moment.

 While working with Scala, I came in touch with the Onion Architecture, after watching Wade Waldron's presentation, [Domain-Driven Design, and Onion Architecture](https://youtu.be/MnNeDXg3Qao).
 Since then, I use it.